shubhayu-64/Cowin-Notifier/README.md

 # Cowin-Notifier

-This is a python script that tweets available slots on the Cowin website.
+This is a python script that tweets available slots on the Cowin website for both 45+ and 18+ age range.
+This uses the Cowin Public APIs.

 The Twitter handle of the Bot: [@CowinNotifier](https://twitter.com/CowinNotifier)